ricmmartins/fasthack-linux/Student/Challenge-02.md

 5. Confirm you can see the long list with details from `/` directory
 6. Confirm you are listing the content of `~` and not from `/`
 7. Confirm you can see the hidden files from your home directory
-8. Validate if you was able the create the directory tree using a single command
+8. Validate if you were able to create the directory tree using a single command
 9. Confirm if you are seeing a recursive list of the content from your `~`
 10. Validate if only directories are being listed within your home folder